Labrador Retriever

 in cold weather, the Labrador Retriever has developed

-exceptional qualities in both smell and vision from their
+exceptional qualities in both smell and vision from

-a natural water dog.
+is a natural water dog.
 Labrador retrievers are powerful

-swimmers, a skill aided by the webbing between their toes
+swimmers, a skill aided by the webbing between their

-animal, and in competition.
+as a service animal, and in competition.

 The Labrador Retriever is easy to train

 and, by nature, is a true sporting dog.
-The Labrador Retriever
+The Labrador

-must be taught not to pull on their leash.
+strong and must be taught not to pull on their leash.

 Labrador Retrievers come in three colors,